>

 Regarding the vertical flat bar holding the side rotary hoe:

-- The use of the lower holes (flatter setting) should be prioritized based on soil firmness whenever possible.
+1. The lower holes (flatter setting, typically for looser soils such as sand) should be prioritized whenever possible, depending on soil firmness.
 This setting ensures better lateral movement of the rotary hoe head, thereby helping to avoid the root zone.
 However, it is also important that the rotary hoe penetrates the soil properly, which can only be achieved by operating the rotary hoe head at a slightly steeper angle.

-- The upper holes (extremely steep setting) should only be used when the goal is to break down the uncultivated ridge between vineyard rows.
+3. The upper holes (extremely steep setting for more effective "bite" into harder soil) should only be used when the goal is to break down the uncultivated ridge between vineyard/orchard rows.
 In this case, the machine width should be adjusted to be 2x100 mm narrower than the row spacing (see: "Horizontal Adjustment of the Side Rotary Hoes").

 WARNING: If the angle of the rotary hoe head is too flat, it may not rotate properly in proportion to the forward speed.
 This is undesirable, and in such cases, the steepness of the rotary hoe should be increased.
 However, an excessively steep setting is less effective in avoiding the root zone, so extreme tilt angles should be avoided.